woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 When mind looks upon the world it looks through its glasses of discrimination and sees a multiplicity of separate entities — including itself — all struggling for survival.
 This, however, is just the appearance.

-Beneath the surface, existence is a totality; it is One.
-At this level there is no struggle of any kind because there must be a duality in order for struggle to exist; struggle must be for something or against something.
+Beneath the surface, existence is a totality; it is One. <font color=red>At this level there is no struggle of any kind because there must be a duality in order for struggle to exist</font>; struggle must be for something or against something.

-But the One is everything; it excludes nothing, desires nothing, seeks nothing, is against nothing.
+But <font color=red>the One is everything; it excludes nothing, desires nothing, seeks nothing, is against nothing</font>.
 How then can there be a struggle?
 The existence is playing, it likes to look upon itself from different points of view... different entities.
 And part of this play or lela is that those points of view which have consciousness imagine themselves to be separate entities.